 - reviewing and implementing solutions for succession related issues in Discretionary Trusts

 Kimberley is a member of the Law Society of Tasmania, and is also a Full Member of the prestigious Society of Trust and Estate Practitioners (STEP), an international group of members involved in trusts and estates.
-Through STEP, she is currently the Secretary of the STEP Digital Asset Special Interest Group, a global group that provides an international forum of debate, education and support on digital issues.
+Through STEP, she is currently a member of the STEP Digital Asset Special Interest Group, a global group that provides an international forum of debate, education and support on digital issues.
 This group has members from Australia, the United Kingdom, the United States of America and Canada.
 She is also a Member of the prestigious, and by invitation only group, Women Chiefs of Enterprise International.

 Kimberley was recently appointed a Director of Montagu Community Living, a not-for-profit organisation that provides quality services and support to children, young people and adults with disability.
 Established in 1990, Montagu Community Living exists to provide quality services so that people can live a valued and meaningful live and remain connected to their chosen community.